-TOUR SIZE: This tour will be limited to 7 participants.
+TOUR SIZE: This tour will be limited to 14 participants with two VENT leaders.

-TOUR LEADER: Rick Wright
+TOUR LEADERS: Rick Wright

 Rick Wright is a widely published author and sought-after lecturer and field trip leader.
 A native of southeast Nebraska, Rick studied French, German, Philosophy, and Life Sciences at the University of Nebraska before making a detour to Harvard Law School.
-He took the Ph.D. in German Languages and Literatures at Princeton University in 1990, then spent a dozen years as an academic, holding successive appointments as Assistant Professor of German at the University of Illinois, Reader in Art and Archaeology at Princeton University.
+He took the Ph.D. in German Languages and Literatures at Princeton University in 1990, then spent a dozen years as an academic, holding successive appointments as Assistant Professor of German at the University of Illinois, Reader in Art and Archaeology at Princeton University, and Associate Professor of Medieval Studies at Fordham University.
 His numerous scholarly publications include two books on the Latin animal literature of the later Middle Ages.
-Among Rick's recent books are the ABA Field Guide to Birds of New Jersey and the ABA Field Guide to Birds of New Jersey and the ABA Field Guide to Birds of New Jersey and the ABA Field Guide to Birds of Arizona; his Peterson Reference Guide to American Sparrows was published in 2019.
+Among Rick's recent books are the ABA Field Guide to Birds of New Jersey and the ABA Field Guide to Birds of Arizona; his Peterson Reference Guide to American Sparrows was published in 2019.
 He is also the co-author with Sanford Sorkin of Watching Birds in Montclair and Watching Birds in the New Jersey Meadowlands.
 Especially interested in the history and culture of birding, he is hard at work on a study of hummingbird collecting in France from the sixteenth to the nineteenth centuries.
 In his spare time, he teaches Latin courses online for the Paideia Institute.
-Rick lives with his family, Alison Beringer and Avril Huang, and their black lab, Quetzal, in northern New Jersey, where he offers private birding tours to the marshes, woodlands, and ocean beaches.
+Rick lives with his wife, Alison Beringer, and their black lab, Quetzal, in northern New Jersey, where he offers private birding tours to the marshes, woodlands, and ocean beaches.

-FINANCIAL ARRANGEMENTS: The fee for the tour is TBA (\$2495 in 2018) per person in double occupancy from Omaha.
-This includes all food from dinner on Day 1 to breakfast on Day 8, all lodging and ground transportation during the tour, and guide services provided by the tour leader/s.
+FINANCIAL ARRANGEMENTS: The fee for the tour is TBA (\$3360 in 2022) per person in double occupancy from Omaha.
+This includes all meals from dinner on Day 1 to breakfast on Day 8, accommodations as stated in the itinerary, ground transportation during the tour, gratuities, and guide services provided by the tour leaders.
 It does not include airfare from your home to Omaha and return, airport departure taxes, alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.

-The single supplement for this tour is TBA.
+The single supplement for this tour is \$TBA.